Stats are correct up to and including 6th March 2019, which was day 2,750 of the blog.

-A total of 189 named locations have made it onto the blog, though some are collectives: for example, the Lake District, a label applied to everywhere within that National Park.
-(I could add the Moon, which appears on a few pictures — see the ‘random observations’ below — and Jupiter.)
-The 100th different location was Istanbul airport.
-However, more than 189 different places have actually appeared as, sometimes, when the photo is taken in or from some kind of transport, it is not possible to specify a location.
+A total of 261 named locations have made it onto the blog, though some are collectives: for example, the Lake District, a label applied to everywhere within that National Park (like Skiddaw, pictured above).
+The 250th named location was Whitworth, Lancashire, on 17/11/18.
+However, more than 261 different places have actually appeared as, sometimes, when the photo is taken in or from some kind of transport, it is not possible to specify a location.
 These appear as ‘Unspecified’ in the lists below.

-The top 10 locations, in terms of numbers of pictures, are:
+The top 10 locations, ranked by number of pictures, are:

-- The Lake District: 81, accepting its identity as a single location (see note above).
-The 50th photo was the one shown below, taken on 24/1/15.
+- The Lake District: 115, accepting its identity as a single location (see note above).
+The 100th was this shot, taken near the village of Uldale on 6th April 2018.